 From me to you:

-I have no financial interest in promoting Kimberly's work.
+I have no financial interest in promoting Kimberly's work - or any of the many resources I share liberally on my site.
 My motto remains, "Your Meaningful Vision, Fulfilled."
 That means I delight in making a difference.
 Empowering you to achieve your aspirations and vision for success.
-It's about energizing people, possibilities and performance.
+I'm all about energizing people, possibilities and potential.

 If introducing you to Kimberly's book does that for you -- and for her -- then, mission accomplished!
 We need more BRAVE Leadership.
 I hope you will feel inspired to bring forward your best YOU, even more, as a result of our connection.